What We Believe: The Beauty of the Catholic Faith Video Trailer

 Therefore it is an excellent and fruitful custom of holy Church that we should sing Mary’s hymn at the time of evening prayer.
 By meditating upon the incarnation, our devotion is kindled, and by remembering the example of God’s Mother, we are encouraged to lead a life of virtue.
 Such virtues are best achieved in the evening.
 We are weary after the day’s work and worn out by our distractions.
 The time for rest is near, and our minds are ready for contemplation.

-The great canticle, the Magnificat, proclaimed by Mary during her Visitation of St. Elizabeth by the Blessed Virgin Mary, is celebrated and explained in this excerpt from a homily by Saint Bede the Venerable (Lib 1,4:CCL 122, 25-26, 30) which is used in the Roman Catholic Liturgy’s Divine Office of Readings for the Feast of the Visitation, May 31, with the accompanying biblical reading being from Song of Songs 2:8-14 and 8:6-7.
+Post on the great canticle, the Magnificat, proclaimed by Mary during her Visitation of St. Elizabeth by the Blessed Virgin Mary.
+This excerpt from a homily by Saint Bede the Venerable (Lib 1,4:CCL 122, 25-26, 30) appears in the Roman Catholic Liturgy’s Divine Office of Readings for the Feast of the Visitation, May 31.
+The accompanying biblical reading comes from Song of Songs 2:8-14 and 8:6-7.
 With Mary’s soul, we proclaim the greatness of the Lord and rejoice in God, her Savior and ours, each evening in Vespers prayer.